 - Select the Images tab.
 Your image templates are displayed.

 - If you want to verify or update a template’s settings, select the image template, and click Edit Template.
-Edit any settings you want to change, and on the last tab of the wizard, click Save Template and Publish.
+Edit the settings and click Save Template and Publish on the last tab of the wizard.

 - Once published, use the new layered images to provision your systems.